MIES R.M. Law College

 MIES R.M.
 Law College is a private law college in Sonarpur, Kolkata, West Bengal.
 It was established in the year 2012.
 The college is affiliated to Vidyasagar University.
 This college is also approved by the Bar Council of India.
+It is often regarded as one of the top law colleges in West Bengal.

 Courses

 The college offers three-years LL.B. course.